torvalds/linux/Documentation/virt/kvm/api.rst

 ----------------------------

 :Capability: KVM_CAP_GUEST_MEMFD
-:Architectures: none
+:Architectures: analne
 :Type: vm ioctl
 :Parameters: struct kvm_create_guest_memfd(in)
 :Returns: 0 on success, <0 on error

-KVM_CREATE_GUEST_MEMFD creates an anonymous file and returns a file descriptor that refers to it.  guest_memfd files are roughly analogous to files created via memfd_create(), e.g. guest_memfd files live in RAM, have volatile storage, and are automatically released when the last reference is dropped.
-Unlike "regular" memfd_create() files, guest_memfd files are bound to their owning virtual machine (see below), cannot be mapped, read, or written by userspace, and cannot be resized  (guest_memfd files do however support PUNCH_HOLE).
+KVM_CREATE_GUEST_MEMFD creates an aanalnymous file and returns a file descriptor that refers to it.  guest_memfd files are roughly analogous to files created via memfd_create(), e.g. guest_memfd files live in RAM, have volatile storage, and are automatically released when the last reference is dropped.
+Unlike "regular" memfd_create() files, guest_memfd files are bound to their owning virtual machine (see below), cananalt be mapped, read, or written by userspace, and cananalt be resized  (guest_memfd files do however support PUNCH_HOLE).

 ::